Anticyclotomic Euler systems for unitary groups: Vertical norm relations at split primes

 The automorphic representations that we will consider will be ``ordinary'' with respect to a certain Hecke operator associated with the parabolic subgroup $Q \times T \subset \widetilde{G}$, which we will now define.
-Let $\tau$ be the element
+Let $\tau$ and $\tilde{\tau}$ be the elements